yugabyte/yb-sql-workshop/isolation-levels/README.md

 ```
 source run_all.sh
 ```
 You should find that, with one caveat, each file that you generate will be identical to its supplied reference counterpart.
 The caveat (as my blog post explains) is that when you get a serialization error using YugaByte DB, the point at which it occurs (in which session and at which SQL statement execution) is chosen randomly.
-Expect diffs the `yb_srl` variants—but understand that they have no semantic significance.
+Expect diffs for the `yb_srl` variants—but understand that they have no semantic significance.

 ## About `AUTOCOMMIT`

 PostgreSQL, and therefore YugaByte DB, have a server-side `On/Off` feature called `AUTOCOMMIT`.
 The default setting for this is `On`.
 And it means what it says.
-With this setting, the server automatically starts a transaction before every new SQL statement that it receives and it executes a `commit` immediately after this client-submitted SQL statement finishes.
+With this setting, the server automatically starts a transaction before every new ordinary SQL statement that it receives and it executes a `commit` immediately after this client-submitted SQL statement finishes.
 (The `commit` has the same effect as `rollback` following a SQL statement execution that causes an error.)
 The `On` default setting helps *ad hoc* work at the `ysqlsh` prompt, especially when you type a semantic error—or even a syntax error.
-If you do this during an ongoing transaction, then the transaction is left in a broken state and the attempt to execute any subsequent SQL staement causes an error that says that it won't have any effect until you issue `commit` or `rollback`.
+If you do this during an ongoing transaction, then the transaction is left in a broken state and the attempt to execute any subsequent SQL statement causes an error that says that it won't have any effect until you issue `commit` or `rollback`.

 With `AUTOCOMMIT` set to `On`, you simply execute the `start transaction` statement explicitly, specifying the desired isolation level, just as you would if it were set to `Off`, when you want to execute a multi-statement transaction.
-Having done this, you own the responsibility to issue `commit` or `rollback` to finish the transaction; the server won't do thtisis for you.
+Having done this, you own the responsibility to issue `commit` or `rollback` to finish the transaction; the server won't do this for you.

 I decided always to set `AUTOCOMMIT` to `On` for all my tests. (`psycopg2` has a procedure for setting this.)
 The only "penalty" for adopting this practice is that executing "ordinary" SQL statements that would, when `AUTOCOMMIT` is `Off` start a transaction at the session's default isolation level, don't do this but rather are individually automatically committed.
 This is never a problem when you write application code because you always want to set the desired isolation level explicitly for all transactions—even those that have just a single SQL statement.